CalHacks-2023/python-backend/README.md

 Class “flask_server.py”

-Install python requirements with pip3 install -r requirements.txt
+1. Install python requirements with pip3 install -r requirements.txt

+2. To Run the Server:
+python3 flask_server.py

-All responses are JSON.
+3. Run Initial Queries: All responses are JSON.
 Please first do the post request for http://localhost:8081/characterInit with the values you select, then, the http://localhost:8081/getInitialResponse get request, then the http://localhost:8081/inputExpression get request.

+NOTE : If you get this ERROR:  NotOpenSSLWarning: urllib3 v2.0 only supports OpenSSL 1.1.1+ run pip3 install urllib3==1.26.6

+Example characterInit POST
+{
+  "name" : "YOUR_NAME",
+  "biome" : "easy",
+  "difficulty" : "medium",
+}

 GET Requests